nicseltzer/python-training/README.md

 Never gonna get past 10.
 ```

-    Generators
-        Controlling generator exhaustion
-        Yield

 ### Generators
 Generators are a form of iterator which allow us to deal with unwieldy data-
 sets.
 A generator is comparable to a function in that it takes in arguments,
 can be called, and can return values.
 The memory foot print of a generator is
 much smaller than that of a function returning a large list of items.
+Yield
+facilitates generator exhaustion by stepping through values.

 ```python
 >>> def isPrime(n):